ZGIS/minktdigital_webmap/README.md

 |  _30.11.2021_  | Added to the map: autoPan function for the pop-ups, on-hover highlighting of the individual features, and an on-hover opening and closing of the layer switcher menu were added.  |

 <br/>

+## Reproducibility

+The web map hosted here can be reproduced by you with your own data, for your own applications!

+Please note that the data that flows into the web map is created in the ([ESRI](https://www.esri.com/en-us/home)) environment, specifically ArcGIS Online and Survey123.
+These are **commercial products**.